Cracko298/Generation-Zero-Save-Documentation/README.md

 - Now, glance down at the bottom for Search Hit(s).
 You should have roughly **1 to 6** results.
 Only **1** of the results is your actual weapon.
 For me, it only has one hit(s). ([View Image](https://user-images.githubusercontent.com/78656905/228992923-57116f10-5b87-499b-94bf-26ebfb286e1a.png)).

+- The weapons within an Assigned Slot are normally within the Offset range of 1000 - 2300.
+Since I only have one hit(s) I'll select that one. ([View Image](https://user-images.githubusercontent.com/78656905/228993639-723d6c8c-a6d2-423c-bafa-89222d393f94.png)).

+- Since the found Value is a 4-Byte Integer, We'll edit the "Int32" value, in this case I will replace the Value with the **2-Star Pvg 90** ID.

 # Weapon Item ID List:
 <details>